dhanvantibhavsar/SEMICON2024_Quantized_AI_Model/Training/readme.md

 make
 ```

-## Uploading BitNetMCU to VSDSquadron and realtime implementation
+## Uploading Quantized AI Model to VSDSquadron and realtime implementation
 - [All details can be found in VSD Prediction folder](/VSD_Prediction/)